greg0ire/git_template/docs/index.md

 # Git Template documentation

+Have you ever  commited an invalid `composer.json` ? a parse error ? changes that broke your made the test suite go red ? or maybe debugging statements like `var_dump`, `console.log`, `die` and so on ?
+Have you ever accused your colleagues of breaking things when you really should have run `composer install` or updated your database schema ?
+Have you ever pushed a work in progress commit that you really meant to complete before that ?

+If this feels familiar, Git Template has your back, give it a try!

 [Git Template][0] is a remplacement for the default directory that gets copied each time you create or clone a git repository.
+That's right, every time you create or clone a git repository, some files get copied in your `.git` directory.
+These files mostly consist of example hooks you may change and adapt to meet your needs.
-It contains useful hooks along with a configuration script that will let you to switch them on or off and configure parameters when available, and an update script that will let you update your copies.
+Git Template contains useful (mostly php-related) hooks along with a configuration script that will let you to switch them on or off and configure parameters when available, and an update script that will let you update your copies.

 ## Installation